moli-rgb/My-portfolio/IMPROVEMENTS_SUMMARY.md

 3. Customize the dropdown menu items to match your actual resources
 4. Add your actual project information to the projects carousel
 5. Customize the skills section to accurately reflect your expertise
+6. Set up the PostgreSQL database for the e-commerce store
+7. Configure the .env file with your database credentials for the e-commerce backend